Excerpts from Jim Conrad's

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

 The walk to town continues to be a pleasure, especially on cool, sunny days with the sky so blue.
 Nowadays the most eye-catching flowering plant is a six-ft-tall, bushy composite with yellow blossoms whose beauty I've already extolled back in Querétaro where it also was a robust, pretty roadside weed.
 There it was called Acahual.
 It's Tithonia tubaeformis, and its picture is still at http://www.backyardnature.net/n/06/061211a.jpg.

-The most eye-catching tree is conspicuous because of its sheer abundance in disturbed, eroded areas, its large, heart-shaped leaves and, most importantly, the foot-tall, rat-tail-like flower spikes arising from the tips of the trees' upper branches, as shown at the right.
+The most eye-catching tree is conspicuous because of its sheer abundance in disturbed, eroded areas, its large, heart-shaped leaves and, most importantly, the foot-tall, rat-tail-like flower spikes arising from the tips of the trees' upper branches, as shown below.

 People here call the tree, which averages 20-30 feet tall, "Palo de Sangre," or "Blood Tree."
 In other parts of the country it's "Sangre de Drago," or "Dragon Blood."
 Any plant bearing such names nearly always exudes red sap or latex.
 As soon as I looked closely at the tree I could easily believe it might produce colored sap because it was clearly a member of the Euphorbia Family, many members of which, when wounded, "bleed" colored, sometimes skin-irritating, eye-blinding or poisonous juice.
 The tree's scientific name is CROTON DRACO.